Do you spend a great deal of time and energy working out how to fight IBS, and basically just firefighting? Maybe it’s time to change strategy.

 Maybe play an instrument.
 Again, let yourself just play something you know.
 Who cares if you miss a few notes.
 Just enjoy the flow of it.

-Or take the dog for a walk actually being present with your dog and not thinking about what you have to do next, tomorrow…
+Or take the dog for a walk actually being present with your dog and not thinking about what you have to do next, or tomorrow…

 Maybe you’ll go outside and look around, see what’s new, the flowers that are in bloom…